 Survey Response Rates: A Complete Guide to NPS and Post-Interaction Feedback

 Understanding typical survey response rates is essential for businesses to set realistic expectations and properly interpret customer feedback data.
-Whether you're measuring Net Promoter Score (NPS) or collecting feedback after specific customer interactions, response rates vary significantly based on multiple factors including channel, audience type, and timing.
+NPS is an important metric for understanding customer loyalty and satisfaction.
+Whether you’re measuring Net Promoter Score (NPS) or collecting feedback after specific customer interactions, response rates vary significantly based on multiple factors including channel, audience type, and timing.

 Average Response Rates for NPS Surveys by Channel